rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 Thus far we have learned about the basic anatomy of a test, how to use pytest to create an automated test-suite for our code base, and how to leverage Hypothesis to generate diverse and randomized inputs to our test functions.
 In the final section of this module, we will discuss three testing methods: example-based testing, fuzzing, and property-based testing (Hypothesis will prove to be indispensable for facilitating these last two methods).
-These strategies will equip us with ability to "test the untestable": we will be able to write effective tests for code where we are unable to discern what the exact appropriate behavior is for the code under arbitrary inputs.
+These strategies will equip us with ability to "test the untestable": we will be able to write effective tests for code even when we can't predict what the exact behavior of a function should be for an arbitrary input.

 ## Links to Official Documentation